Association football

-Association football, more commonly known as football or soccer, is a team sport played between two teams of 11 players who primarily use their feet to propel a ball around a rectangular field called a pitch.
-The objective of the game is to score more goals than the opposite team by moving the ball beyond the goal line into a rectangular-framed goal defended by the opposing side.
+Association football, more commonly known as football or soccer, is a team sport played between two teams of 11 players who almost exclusively use their feet to propel a ball around a rectangular field called a pitch.

+The objective of the game is to score more goals than the opposing team by moving the ball beyond the goal line into a rectangular-framed goal defended by the opponent.
 Traditionally, the game has been played over two 45-minute halves, for a total match time of 90 minutes.
-With an estimated 250 million players active in over 200 countries and territories, it is considered the world's most popular sport.
+With an estimated 250 million players active in over 200 countries and territories, it is the world's most popular sport.

-The game of association football is played in accordance with the Laws of the Game, a set of rules that has been in effect since 1863 and maintained by the IFAB since 1886.
+Association football is played in accordance with the Laws of the Game, a set of rules that has been in effect since 1863 and maintained by the IFAB since 1886.
 The game is played with a football that is 68–70 cm in circumference.
-The two teams compete to get the ball into the other team's goal (between the posts and under the bar), thereby scoring a goal.
-When the ball is in play, the players mainly use their feet, but may use any other part of their body, except for their hands or arms, to control, strike, or pass the ball.
-Only the goalkeepers may use their hands and arms, and only then within the penalty area.
+The two teams compete to score goals by getting the ball into the other team's goal (between the posts, under the bar, and fully across the goal line).
+When the ball is in play, the players mainly use their feet, but may also use any other part of their body, except for their hands or arms, to control, strike, or pass the ball; the head, chest, and thighs are commonly used.
+Only the goalkeepers may use their hands and arms, but only within their own penalty area.
 The team that has scored more goals at the end of the game is the winner.
-Depending on the format of the competition, an equal number of goals scored may result in a draw being declared, or the game goes into extra time or a penalty shootout.
+Depending on the format of the competition, an equal number of goals scored may result in a draw being declared with 1 point awarded to each team, or the game may go into extra time or a penalty shoot-out.